Gilbert, Arizona is a vibrant city full of sunny days and friendly neighbors. But does this picture-perfect location really as flawless as it seems?

 Do you have a fear of thunderstorms, flooding, and other extreme weather?
 Gilbert might not be the safest option.

 Arizona is known for its famous Monsoon Season which begins June 15 to September 30th.
 40 to 50 percent of Arizona’s annual precipitation is experienced during these three months.
 Monsoon season also brings mosquitos, booming thunder at 3 in the morning, and angry stabs of rain only for the sky to turn bright and sunny 20 minutes after.
 It’s a bipolar weather season with the temperature sitting at about 100 degrees.
-(SourceOpens in a new tab.)
+(Source)

 Related Topics: